kb2ghz/Mainframe-MVS-Programs/README.md

                         the sub task.

 PRG07			This is a basic TSO application that sends a message to a
 			terminal.
-The assembler lenguage source and the JCL used to assemble the program is provided in two files: PRG07.ASM and PRG07.JCL.
+The assembler language source and the JCL used to assemble the program is provided in two files: PRG07.ASM and PRG07.JCL.